pulp-platform/pulpissimo/README.md

 https://github.com/pulp-platform/ariane/blob/master/CONTRIBUTING.md

 ## Known issues
-The current version of the PULPissimo platform does not include yet an FPGA port or example scripts for ASIC synthesis; both things may be deployed in the future.
-The `ipstools` includes only partial support for simulation flows different from ModelSim/QuestaSim.

 ## Support & Questions
 For support on any issue related to this platform or any of the IPs, please add